uconneeb/gradevolution/index.md

 ## Privacy Statement ##

-For information on managing your privacy at the University of Connecticut, visit the University’s Privacy page.
-NOTE: This course has NOT been designed for use with mobile devices.
+For information on managing your privacy at the University of Connecticut, visit the [University’s Privacy page](https://privacy.uconn.edu/).